The New Jersey State Field Archery Association is dedicated to:

 By Gene Grodzki of the Black Knight Bowbenders

-New Jersey is the home of about a dozen archery clubs who are affiliated with both the National and the New Jersey State Field Archery Association.
-Many of the clubs boast beautifully maintained and extremely safe outdoor ranges and hold weekly sanctioned tournaments.
-There are annual Indoor, Outdoor and 3-D State Championships with awards for all classes and styles.
+New Jersey is the home of about six archery clubs who are affiliated with both the National and the New Jersey State Field Archery Association. www.sfaa-nj.com many of the clubs boast beautifully maintained and extremely safe outdoor ranges and hold weekly sanctioned tournaments.
+There are annual Indoor, Outdoor and both marked & unmarked 3-D State Championships with awards for all classes and styles.
 Some clubs have great indoor ranges where they practice year round.
 Membership is generally inexpensive and visitors are welcome to stop in and ask questions.
 Some of the shoots are open, which means you do not have to be a member of any organization to participate.
-Membership in the New Jersey State Field Archery Association is only $ 5.00 per year and allows you to shoot in all New Jersey sanctioned tournaments.
-Membership in the NFAA is an additional $20.00.
-There were over ninety tournaments on our New Jersey 1999 schedule.
+Membership in the New Jersey State Field Archery Association is only $ 10.00 per year and allows you to compete in all New Jersey sanctioned tournaments.
+Membership in the NFAA is $45.
+There are around sixty tournaments on our typical New Jersey schedule.

 Here are some guidelines for getting started in archery.
 If you don’t know an archer give a call to one of the clubs listed below for some basic information and places to shoot in your section of New Jersey.
 Ask about the laws in your town, as it may be illegal or unsafe to shoot in your backyard.
 When getting started in any sport, get good solid advice.
 Learn Safety first!
 Don’t buy your first bow at a garage sale or from a buddy with a bargain bow that might not fit you.
 Steer clear of big chain stores or mail order catalogs where there is no one qualified to answer your questions.
 A bow must fit the archer, and the arrows must match the bow to shoot well.